Shanon Hsuan-Ming Hsu

 • Coercive Growth: Forced Resettlement and Ethnicity-Based Agglomeration

-• Abstract: How do social divisions affect the benefits of agglomeration?
-While the clustering of people can enhance productivity through social interactions, divisions such as ethnic segregation and tension may limit these gains.
-To answer this question, I leverage an ethnic-based resettlement program that forcibly relocated 600,000 rural Chinese into compact villages in 1950s British Malaya.
-I find that, decades later, areas with higher resettlement had persistently higher population densities and concentrations of Chinese, driven by both the program's direct impact and internal migration.
-Moreover, these areas were wealthier, more industrialized, and exhibited greater labor market specialization.
-However, the economic benefits primarily accrued to the Chinese, while other ethnic groups saw only marginal gains when geographically integrated with the Chinese and working in non-agricultural sectors.
-To assess the overall impacts of the program, I estimate a quantitative spatial model that allows local agglomeration externalities to vary by sector and ethnic composition.
-While the resettlement increased aggregate output, the gains were insufficient to offset the welfare losses from the program's coercive nature.
+• Abstract: While the clustering of people can raise productivity through social interactions, social divisions such as ethnic segregation and tension may limit these benefits.
+I study how such divisions shape the gains from agglomeration, leveraging an ethnic-based resettlement program in 1950s British Malaya that forcibly relocated 600,000 rural Chinese into villages across the country.
+I find that areas with higher resettlement remained more densely populated and had higher Chinese population shares decades later, driven by both the program and subsequent migration.
+Moreover, these areas were wealthier and more industrialized, with greater labor market specialization.
+However, the economic benefits were concentrated among the Chinese population.
+Other ethnic groups saw only marginal gains when employed outside agriculture.
+Evidence suggests that segregation and deeper cultural and linguistic barriers hindered cross-ethnic spillovers.
+To evaluate the aggregate effects of resettlement, I estimate a quantitative spatial model allowing agglomeration externalities to vary by sector and ethnic composition.
+While resettlement raised total output, the economic gains did not outweigh the welfare losses from forced relocation.

 • Gaining Steam: Incumbent Lock-in and Entrant Leapfrogging (with Richard Hornbeck, Anders Humlum, and Martin Rotemberg, September 2024.)